State budget committee releases election recount funds for Dane and Milwaukee counties

 Trump requested and paid in advance for recounts in Wisconsin’s two largest counties following his loss by more than 20,000 votes to President-elect Joe Biden.
 The counties said the recounts cost a combined $2.4 million, less than the $3 million that was originally projected.

-Marklein said "there are still concerns about the actual receipts for the recount," but JFC decided to withdraw the objections.
+Marklein said “there are still concerns about the actual receipts for the recount,” but the Joint Committee on Finance decided to withdraw the objections.

 “We continue to have concerns about the high hourly rate paid to workers, expensive rental costs when we have county-owned buildings sitting empty and inflated operational expenses,” Marklein said.
 “We plan to consider options for the future.
 This committee will protect the state’s checkbook.”